Breast Cancer Awareness Month

 If you have already been treated for breast cancer

 You may want to learn whether your cancer is the result of a genetic predisposition for the disease so that you can share this information with your own family members.Β Did you know that the BRCA1 and BRCA2 gene mutations are actually incredibly rare, affecting only 0.25% of the general population?
 Therefore, it’s not uncommon for individuals who have been diagnosed with cancer and/or who have a clear family history to test negative for BRCA.Β Yet, there is clearly a genetic factor at play, and the KRAS-variant may be one of the gene mutations to provide a clue.
-Understanding your own genetic status may therefore, help provide important information to your loved ones as they navigate their own healthcare journey.Β Click here to learn how to get tested.
+Understanding your own genetic status may therefore, help provide important information to your loved ones as they navigate their own healthcare journey.Β Learn how to get tested for KRAS-variant

 If you have been recently diagnosed with breast cancer